dasch-swiss/dsp-ui-lib/docs/how-to-use/search/advanced-search-user-docs.md

 ## Introduction

 The `AdvancedSearchComponent` allows for the creation of complex queries using a graphical widget.
-The widget's contents are then turned into a string representing a Gravsearch (SPAQRL) query to be sent to DSP-API.
+The widget's contents are then turned into a string representing a Gravsearch (SPARQL) query to be sent to DSP-API.

 A query consists of the following elements:
 - ontology (data model) selection